pkardas/notes/books/head-first-design-patterns/notes.md

 - The Strategy Pattern
 - The Factory Pattern

-The Dependency Inversion Principle teaches us to avoid the use fo concrete classes and instead work as much as possible with abstractions.
+The Dependency Inversion Principle teaches us to avoid the use of concrete classes and instead work as much as possible with abstractions.
 The Hollywood Principle is a technique for building frameworks or components so that lower-level components can be hooked into the computation, but without creating dependencies between lower and higher level components.